lisancao/madscientist/README.md

-# madscientist
+# Random science ideas
-Repository for my completely unbased ideas and abandoned research projects.
-Also known as "crack science" or "mad science".
-Strong sci-fi vibes
+### Repository for my completely unbased ideas and abandoned pet projects.
+Also known as "crack science" or "mad science" because some of these are straight out of science fiction.
 ![idiotorgenius](/image-asset.jpeg?raw=true)